 We ask that caregivers do their best to respect drop-off and pick-up times.
+Please note that we do not offer Before and After care for March Break day camp.

 Late drop-off/ Early pick-up:

 If you need to drop-off late or pick-up early, please let instructors know ahead of time if possible.
 Please stay in your vehicle and call the field phone to discuss the drop-off/pick-up logistics with the instructors.